South Korea - Climate

 Not all projects are screened against the Rio markers; this funding falls into the ‘not screened’ category.

-South Korea’s Mid-term Strategy for Development Cooperation (2021-2025) states that the government will define a roadmap to increase the share of ODA financing from the ‘Green New Deal’ fund and strengthen partnerships with international organizations on climate and environment, such as the Green Climate Fund (GCF).
-These objectives are affirmed in the ‘2021 Annual Implementation Plan’, an annual spending review.
+South Korea’s Mid-term Strategy for Development Cooperation (2021-2025) states that the government will define a roadmap to increase the share of ODA financing from the ‘Green New Deal’ fund and strengthen partnerships with international organizations on climate and environment, such as the Green Climate Fund.
+These objectives are affirmed in the ‘2022 Annual Implementation Plan’, an annual spending review.
 The ‘Annual Implementation Plan’ also states that the government will increase ODA to the thematic areas of climate change, environment, and renewable energy.

 South Korea significantly increased funding to climate action; focus is on climate change mitigation

 In 2019, 79% or US$813 million of South Korea’s bilateral ODA related to climate action was tagged with the mitigation marker (see box).
 26% or US$268 million was marked with the adaptation marker, while 5% or US$54 was marked with both mitigation and adaptation markers.
 This is a considerable change from the previous year in terms of financing volume and focus.
 In 2018, 87% or US$158 million of South Korea’s bilateral ODA related to climate action was tagged with the adaptation marker.
-This is a considerable change from the previous year in terms of financing volume and focus explained by the Green New Deal that prioritized climate mitigation.
+This is a considerable change from the previous year in terms of financing volume and focus.

 In 2019, 26% of South Korea’s bilateral allocable ODA was directed toward projects with a significant climate change component, above the DAC average of 16%.
 Only 4% of funding targeted climate change as a principal goal, below the DAC average of 7%.
 70% of South Korea’s bilateral allocable ODA did not target climate change or was not screened against the Rio markers in 2019 (DAC average: 77%).